kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

         timezone_id: UTC
       <<: *permissions
 ```
-This file defines a sample job using kedro as package
+This file provides a template for a job utilizing Kedro as a package, and it allows for multiple definitions per job.
+For instance, you could have one definition per pipeline.

 #### 2. Create the bundle’s configuration file